-In June of 2015, preliminary investigative and regulatory work commenced related to wetland delineation and verification, flood zones, utility easements, and associated surveying.
+In June of 2015, preliminary work commenced related to wetland delineation and verification, flood zones, utility easements, and associated surveying.
 It quickly became clear that all of these factors would create significant challenges to park design and development.

 In September of 2016, the county signed a contract with Seamon Whiteside and Associates to provide master planning services for ARP.

 In February of 2017, the county signed a contract with Seamon Whiteside and Associates to provide the remaining project consulting services: permitting, design, bidding and construction administration.